patelrajnath/multilingual_ner/README.md

 #### Train BERT model (multilingual)
 Change the data in shell script
 (by default it usage conll2003 English data).
-The default model used in Distil-Bert.
 ```bash
 $bash train_ner_bert.sh
 ```

+The default model used in Distil-Bert.
-Change the model using `--model_type`, and `--model_name`.
+Change the model using `--model_type`, and `--model_name` options.
-For example, to use `roberta` model use the following-
+For example, to change to `roberta` model use the following-
 ```bash
 python train_ner_bert.py \
     --arch bert_ner \